WitchDevelops/WitchDevelops.github.io/README.md

 * improve the home page substitute project

-* imnprove the technical documentation project
+* improve the technical documentation project

 * create a portfolio site with a project gallery.